Five Ways to Drive International Sales Online

 The prudent strategy is to start with key currencies (GBP, USD and EUR) and expand from there, based on their success.
 Booking.com is a great example of this, offering a full range of currencies.

 5. Homepage content targeting

 Finally, the method of retargeting home page content based on a user’s browsing history has proven successful in a range of cases.

 Here we would look to target content based on the user’s country/territory.
 For example, shoes may be popular in Germany while in France your range or perfumes might perform better.
 You would therefore want to tailor content for each market to maximize the impact.

 This is also not limited to basic homepage hero banners: the more content you can retarget the better.
 Examples include: recommended products, special offers and search results.

 DFS did this really effectively.
 By targeting their European visitors with personalized notifications they increased their conversion rate by 23%.

 Point of information

-It is also important to remember that while a customer is visiting from another country they may not be ordering for themselves.
+It is also important to remember that while a customer is visiting from another country/territory they may not be ordering for themselves.